47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 |---|---|

-apply-change | Modify schema JSON files to apply column, index, or FK changes |
+apply-change | Modify schema JSON files to apply changes |

-create-table | Create a new table with platform-correct conventions |
+create-table | Create a new table with platform-correct conventions and an auto-generated PK |

-rename-column | Rename a column with full cascade through indexes and FKs |
+rename-column | Rename a column with cascade through indexes, FKs, and constraints |

-rename-table | Rename a table with cascade through FK references |
+rename-table | Rename a table with FK cascade and script scanning |

-apply-generated-schema | Write generated schema tables to template directory |
+apply-generated-schema | Write generated schema tables to the template directory as JSON files |

-create-package | Create a deployment package (zip) with schema and scripts |
+create-package | Create a deployment package (zip) from schema files |

-add-folder | Create a new script folder with QuenchSlot registration |
+add-folder | Create a script folder with QuenchSlot inference, or a subfolder |

-manage-tokens | Manage script tokens: list, add, update, remove, scan, suggest |
+manage-tokens | Manage script tokens: list, add, update, remove, scan, or suggest |

 | Command | Description |